 This law actually pretty new…

 “On September 18, 2018 the City Council voted to repeal the ordinance requiring food handler cards in Wichita.
 There is currently no citywide or statewide requirement for food handlers cards.
 However, please check with your employer or volunteer organization to find out if they have a training requirement.”
-Source: https://www.wichita.gov/PWU/Pages/Food-Tobacco.aspx
+Source

 The City of Wichita has developed a free online food safety course for volunteers.
-Anyone can take this course.
-Some organizations may require this course.
+Anyone can take this course and some organizations may actually require it.
 This course may not be valid in other cities or states.
 Click here to access Wichita’s Food Safety Volunteer course.

 Other Kansas Food Handling Requirements

 Unlike the Kansas food handlers card, what Kansas does require, is that at least one person in an establishment receives a Food Manager’s Certificate.

 The state of Kansas believes that if one person in a restaurant certifies as a Food Manager then they will be able to pass their knowledge of food safety on to the other employees in the restaurant.

 So although you may not be required to receive a Kansas food handlers card or a food manager’s certificate, there are a few reasons why you still may want to be certified.